ctg-lund/ctg-sc-rna-10x/README.md

 nohup nextflow run pipe-sc-rna-10x.nf > log.pipe-sc-rna-10x.txt &
 ```

+## Cron
+- `/projects/fs1/shared/ctg-cron/ctg-sc-rna-10x-cron`
+- Looks for runfolders WITH `CTG_SampleSheet.sc-rna-10x.csv`
+- Will start pipeline IF `ctg.sc-rna-10x.done` or `ctg.sc-rna-10x.start` are NOT in runfolder.
+- So if you want to restart it, you can delete ctg.sc-rna-10x* from runfolder

 ## Input Files

 The following files must be in the runfolder to start pipeline successfully.